umeshramya/jwt-http/README.md

 ## To do
-1. user-groups-roles
-2. file upload opened user (needs testing)
-3. render-html-asyc create components
+1. render-html-asyc create components
-4. sanitazation and XSS
+2. sanitazation and XSS
-5. remove recurssion function for assets and put route matching path directory got by setting
+3. remove recurssion function for assets and put route matching path directory got by setting